testvon/alecsatin.github.io/_posts/2001-01-01-about-website.md

 ## Speed issues
 Wordpress is an amazing piece of database software.
 But even with a caching plugin, it is slow.

-# Hello Jekyll
+# Hello *static-site*

-Jekyll is software which generates static-page websites.
-Think *Front Page* for the twenty-first century.
+Jekyll is a kind of software which generates static-page websites.
+Think [Front Page](https://en.wikipedia.org/wiki/Microsoft_FrontPage) for the twenty-first century.
 By eliminating most of the back-end distractions, I'll be able to focus on what I'm trying to say, and not the neediness of the software.

-By moving *Comfort for Christians* you should notice a speed advantage whether you are reading on a laptop, tablet, or phone.
+By moving *Comfort for Christians* to Jekyll you should notice a speed advantage whether you are reading on a laptop, tablet, or phone.

 # Where are the pretty pictures?
 Trying to find copyright-free images to match each blog post took ridiculous amounts of time.
 Such images rarely add to the quality of the information a blog like this one can provide.